asreview/asreview/docs/source/extensions_dev.rst

     pip install asreview-visualization

-After installation, the function ``plot`` is available in the command line.
+After installation, the subcommand ``plot`` is available in the command line.
 See ``asreview -h`` for this option.

 .. code:: bash